 from __future__ import annotations

-from typing import Union, TextIO, Tuple, List
+from typing import Union, TextIO, Tuple, List, Optional

 import sys